NexPlayer/Android-SDK/advanced.md

 |------|---------------------------|
 | map  | The updated statistics object as a *HashMap*. |

-**See Also**

-- `setDuration`

 ### NexPlayer.IVideoRendererListener Interface Reference

 The application must implement this interface in order to receive video renderer-specific events from NexPlayer.

 > **Warning** These callbacks may occur in any thread, not necessarily the main application thread.
 In some cases, it may not be safe to call UI-related functions from within *IListener* callbacks.
 The safest way to update the UI is to use *android.os.Handler* to post an event back to the main application thread.

 > **Note** This interface replaces the deprecated methods in `IListener` that received video renderer-specific events from `NexPlayer`.
 Note that in existing older applications, the video renderer related methods of `IListener` (now deprecated) can be reused.

 `NexPlayer` will call the methods provided in this interface automatically during playback to notify the application when various video renderer-specific events have occurred.

 In most cases, the handling of these events is optional; `NexPlayer` will continue playback normally without the application doing anything special.
 There are a few exceptions to this which are listed below.

 See each individual *IVideoRendererListenermethod* for a recommendation on how to implement that method in your application.

 **See Also**

 - `NexPlayer.setVideoRendererListener`
 - `NexVideoRenderer`

 #### void onVideoRenderCapture (NexPlayer mp, int width, int height, int pixelbyte, Object bitmap)

 Called when a frame of video has been captured.

 After calling `captureVideo` to set up video capture, this function will be called whenever a frame is captured, and can process the captured frame as necessary.

 ```java
 	Bitmap bitmap = Bitmap.createBitmap(width, height, pixelbyte==2?Config.RGB\_565:Config.ARGB\_8888 );